Seasawher/mathlib4-help/src/options.md

 default: `true`

-When "relaxed" mode is enabled, any atomic nonempty identifier is eligible for auto bound implicit locals (see optin `autoBoundImplicitLocal`.
+When "relaxed" mode is enabled, any atomic nonempty identifier is eligible for auto bound implicit locals (see option `autoImplicit`).

+## sat.binaryProofs
+type: `Bool`

+default: `true`

+Whether to use the binary LRAT proof format.
+Currently set to false and ignored on Windows due to a bug in CaDiCal.

+## sat.solver
+type: `String`

+default: `""`

+Name of the SAT solver used by Lean.Elab.Tactic.BVDecide tactics.

+     1. If this is set to something besides the emtpy string they will use that binary.

+     2. If this is set to the empty string they will check if there is a cadical binary next to theexecuting program.
+Usually that program is going to be `lean` itself and we do ship a`cadical` next to it.

+     3. If that does not succeed try to call `cadical` from PATH.
+The empty string default indicatesto use the one that ships with Lean.

+## sat.timeout
+type: `Nat`

+default: `10`

+the number of seconds that the sat solver is run before aborting

+## sat.trimProofs
+type: `Bool`

+default: `true`

+Whether to run the trimming algorithm on LRAT proofs

 ## says.no_verify_in_CI
 type: `Bool`